dragonflypl/web-wiki/react.md

 When doing server side rendering with initial data, render this data to the client as well (e.g. by rendering it to `index.html` and make it a global variable), so that initial client side rendering renders exactly the same content (so it does not rerender the application).

+## Context API

+Context API enables sharing global stuff, without passing them as props down & down & down to child components.

+Just define `getChildContext` & `childContextTypes` in parent + `contextTypes` in child, and second argument of components constructor will be context.

 ## Type checking